Would you like to learn how to draw realistic drawings that look like they pop off your drawing surface?

 You will also have an HB grade.
 This grade is in the middle of the “H” and “B” grades.

-Having the right pencil for shading is crucial and this exercise will help you to know what pencil will be appropriate for every situation you come across.
+Having the right pencil for shading is crucial, and this exercise will help you know what pencil will be appropriate for every situation you encounter.

 Understanding how to create soft value changes how to create light and shadow on a drawing surface will make your subject come to life by producing a three-dimensional illusion on a two-dimensional surface.

-Before we get started let’s go over some shading guidelines that will help you with your compositions.
+Let’s review some shading guidelines that will help you with your compositions before we start.

 A contour drawing is the outline of an object.
 It is two-dimensional because it has no values that follow the curves of an object.